Wralth/LLSIF-2-Enstars-Engine/README.md

-# Sonolus LLSIF Engine
+# Sonolus LLSIF 2 Ensemble Stars Engine

-A recreation of Love Live!
-School idol festival engine in [Sonolus](https://sonolus.com).
+A recreation of Ensemble Stars!!
+Music engine in [Sonolus](https://sonolus.com) based on the LLSIF Engine by NonSpicyBurrito at https://github.com/NonSpicyBurrito/sonolus-llsif-engine.

 ## Links